deckhouse/deckhouse/modules/160-multitenancy-manager/docs/README.md

 ## Internal Logic

-### Project creation
+### Creating a project

-To create projects, the following [Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) are used:
+To create a project, the following [Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) are used:
 * [ProjectTemplate](cr.html#projecttemplate) — a resource that describes the project template.
 It defines a list of resources to be created in the project and a schema for parameters that can be passed when creating the project;
 * [Project](cr.html#project) — a resource that describes a specific project.